LukasPfitzenmaier/Comparison_radar_disdrometer_ze/README.md

 4. Forward simulate the by the Disdrometer measured droplet size disdribution to reflectivity
 - Forward simulation is done using T-Matrix by J. Leinonen (https://github.com/jleinonen/pytmatrix)
 6. Identification of time periodes to calculate the reflectivity off-sets
-- A period for comparisson is identified if within 60 Minutes there is only a rain gap of 10 minutes.
-A data point is considered valied if the mean rain rate at least 0.1 mm/h and if more that 60 drops pert minute have been counted.
+- A period for comparisson is identified if
+    - if it last minimum of 10 minutes
+    - if the mean rain rate is not lower than 0.1 mm/h
+    - if more that 60 drops pert minute have been counted by the disdrometer.
+    - if the measured reflectivity of the radar is not higher then 15 dBZ
+    - if within a 30 minute time slot the rain measured by the disdrometer shows a gap of 4 minutes or less.
 7. Calculation of the reflectivity off-sets based on the difference of the mean of the radar and the Disdrometer reflectivity PDFs.
 8. Finally the results are plotted and the results are saved in a NetCDF file.

 ## 2. How to call the program ##

-The program can be called using the following comands: in the comand line one has to add:
+The program can be called using the following comands:
+./20220420_Comparison_radar_disdrometer_ze.py -s site -y year -m month -d day One can also call the program in an editor and set the site and the defult option to your preferences.
+Processing several days is also possible.
+To do so set the "-db" option to the anount of days you want to calculate the offsets back

 Short name of the site (usally 3 leters long), start date (end date of the processing) and number of days to process (going backwards).
 - "site" : observation site for Radar and Disdrometer: e.g. jue, nor, mag
-- "year" : year of the observation
+- "year" : year of the observation, usually 4 digits, e.g. yyyy
-- "month": month of the observation
+- "month": month of the observation, usually 2 digits, e.g. mm
-- "day"  : day of the observation
+- "day"  : day of the observation, usually 2 digits, e.g. dd
 - "-db"  : How many days before chosen date shall be processed
 - "-op", : --output_path, default="/work/disdro_output/"
 - "-edp", "--enable_diagnostic_plots, "Additional plots will be saved for insights into processing.", default=False